 Truth is the most industrially advanced countries—the US, UK, Australia, New Zealand, and most Western European nations—have the highest fracture rates, yet consume more dairy than anywhere else in the world.
 Meanwhile, the people in much of Asia and Africa consume little or no milk (after weaning), few dairy foods, and next to no calcium supplements, and their fracture rates are 50% to 70% lower.

 Our bones need more than just calcium.
-It turns out the way we eat—along with our lifestyle choices and stress levels—can actually contribute to bone depletion, no matter how many calcium supplements we take or glasses of milk we drink.
+The way we eat—along with our lifestyle choices and stress levels— contribute to bone depletion, no matter how many calcium supplements we take or glasses of milk we drink.
 This information is based on a meta-analysis of 1,200 studies on the dietary risk factors for osteoporosis.
 Eating a plant based diet, with plenty of greens strengthens bones much more effectively and, as a growing number of bone-health researchers agree, holds the key to preventing osteoporosis and arthritis.

 The Importance of Organic AND Local

-No studies have been done on the combination of toxins in food together, only singularly.
-Each food has up to 6 different pesticides and herbicides sprayed on it.
+Every non organic food has an average of six different pesticides and herbicides sprayed on it.
 We eat a combination of food in one sitting.
+No studies have been done on the combination of toxins in foods eaten together, only singularly.
 Therefore we don’t know the extent of the toxic synergistic effects of many food eaten together.
 Organic food is actually just food.
 All other food is chemically induced which interferes with immune health.
 Otherwise called junk!

 Eating local produce is ethical.
 It means that you are supporting local business instead of monopolies that control produce and rip off smaller counties.
 Not to mention genetically modify produce.
 Eating locally also ensures that you are eating in season and naturally adjusting your biological rythms to nature.